TaskRatchet/taskratchet-docs/glossary.md

 ### Schelling Fences

-In game theory, a Schelling fence is "a solution that people tend to choose by default in the absence of communication" ([Wikipedia](https://en.wikipedia.org/wiki/Focal_point_(game_theory))).
-[Scott Alexander has extended the defintion](https://blog.beeminder.com/schelling/) in the context of behavior change to be a strategy of defeating slippery slopes by setting arbitrary boundaries which are worth defending.
+In game theory, a Schelling point is "a solution that people tend to choose by default in the absence of communication" ([Wikipedia](https://en.wikipedia.org/wiki/Focal_point_(game_theory))).
+[Scott Alexander used the term "Schelling fence"](https://blog.beeminder.com/schelling/) in the context of behavior change to be a strategy of defeating slippery slopes by setting arbitrary boundaries which are worth defending.

 For example, the marginal negative outcome from staying up a few more minutes may never be enough to outweigh